 Cook on medium heat for about 8 minutes until the fruit starts to break down, releases liquid and begins to thicken a bit.
 DON’T STEP AWAY - and keep stirring.
 This mixture can begin to burn.

-Top with the crumble and transfer the oven-proof skillet to the oven or transfer to an 8x8 pan as mentioned above.
+Top with the crumble and transfer the oven-proof skillet to the oven (or transfer to a 7x10 pan as mentioned above).

 strawberry crisp in blue pan